foo290/foo290/README.md

 </h3>
 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.

-It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

-It is Turing complete and can simulate a universal constructor or any other Turing machine.

 <div align='center'>
   <img src="https://github.com/foo290/Conways-game-of-life/blob/main/readmeImages(non-project)/game_of_life.gif" width="720px">
 </div>

-The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead, (or populated and unpopulated, respectively).
-Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
-At each step in time, the following transitions occur:

-* Any live cell with fewer than two live neighbours dies, as if by underpopulation.
-* Any live cell with two or three live neighbours lives on to the next generation.
-* Any live cell with more than three live neighbours dies, as if by overpopulation.
-* Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-These rules, which compare the behavior of the automaton to real life, can be condensed into the following:
-* Any live cell with two or three live neighbours survives.
-* Any dead cell with three live neighbours becomes a live cell.
-* All other live cells die in the next generation.
-Similarly, all other dead cells stay dead.
 <br />

 <h3>